D3vl0per/Valorant-watcher/README.md

 1. Login to your twitch account (www.twitch.tv)
 2. Open inspector(F12 or Ctrl+Shift+I or right click and select 'inspect') on main site
 3. Find the stored cookie section (in the inspect window go to Application > Storage > Cookies > https://www.twitch.tv)
-4. Copy **auth-token** from the location in step 4 (and temporarily save it in a notepad)
+4. Copy **auth-token** from the location in step 4 (and temporarily paste it in a notepad)
 5. Clone this repo (using git, or download the ZIP using https://github.com/D3vl0per/Twitch-watcher/archive/master.zip)
 6. extract the content and copy the folder to where you would like to keep it
 7. install Chromium
 > 7.1.
 Download and install Chromium (latest version) (from https://download-chromium.appspot.com/)
 >>  7.1.1.
-Extract the content of the chromium ZIP and copy the folder to where you would like to keep it (and note the path temporarily on a notepad)
+Extract the content of the chromium ZIP and copy the folder to where you would like to keep it
+>>  7.1.2. open the chromium folder and press Alt + d , then press ctrl + c, then open a notepad and press ctrl + v

 > 7.2.
 Or download chrome canary (stable version) (from https://www.google.com/intl/en/chrome/canary/)
 >>  7.2.1.
 Usually the path to the Chromium executable is: C:\\Program Files (x86)\\Google\\Chrome\\Application\\chrome.exe